 Aims and Objectives:

-To determine the occurrence of various missing teeth pattern among the partial edentulous patients in Chennai who are undergoing the treatment for the replacement of missing teeth in the department of prosthodontics at Sri Ramachandra University, India.
+To determine the occurrence of various missing teeth pattern among the partial edentulous patients residing in Chennai who are undergoing treatment for the replacement of missing teeth in the department of prosthodontics at Sri Ramachandra University,Chennai, India.

 Settings and Design: study was undertaken from June 2009 to October 2009 and the design was descriptive cross-sectional study.